 Who are the members of the Board of Directors?

 Each Director is also a Member of the Foundation.
-There are 12 Members in total, two each selected from the 6 constituencies the Foundation represents: New Brunswick; Newfoundland & Labrador; Nova Scotia; Prince Edward Island: Quebec and Aboriginal groups.
+There are 12 Members in total, two each selected from the 6 constituencies the Foundation represents: New Brunswick; Newfoundland & Labrador; Nova Scotia; Prince Edward Island: Quebec and Indigenous groups.
 Nominations for Member are solicited from within each constituency.

-ASCF sets its goals and priorities with the input and advice of its six volunteer advisory committees.
+FCAS sets its goals and priorities with the input and advice of its six volunteer advisory committees.
 These six advisory committees consist of a Scientific Advisory Committee and 5 provincial advisory committees, one for each province.
 The Scientific Advisory Committee has two key roles.
 It assists the Board of Directors to develop overall priorities and strategy, and it recommends funding of scientific projects.

 The Provincial advisory committees identify and prioritize provincial conservation priorities and recommend which provincial project proposals should be funded.

-What is eligible for ASCF funding?
+What is eligible for FCAS funding?

 The Foundation is interested in funding innovative projects that will have a high probability of success with measurable results for on-the-ground conservation of wild Atlantic salmon and its habitat.
 Successful recipients will be asked to identify project performance measurement information.